SoulCycle: Exercise physiology

 In a 2011 article in the Los Angeles Times, certified strength and conditioning specialist James Fell approved of the company's theatrical approach to entertain and motivate its customers, saying he encourages "the importance of finding an exercise you love and embracing it with fervor."
 However, Fell gave the company "a failing grade for exercise physiology and biomechanics" and pointed out that the co-founders do not have certification in any type of exercise.

 Popular culture

-SoulCycle was prominently featured in the 2018 film I Feel Pretty.
+SoulCycle was prominently featured in the 2018 film I Feel Pretty, and briefly mentioned in The Big Bang Theory's episode, The Decision Reverberation (S12, E20, 16:36 minutes).